 • Yahoo!
 Finance ranked UT Dallas #25 (tie) in the nation among public universities with the highest SAT scores.

 • U.S. News & World Report ranks the full-time MBA program #16 (tied) among public universities.

 • The School of Arts, Technology, and Emerging Communication’s Arts and Technology program merges fine arts and computer sciences and is ranked as one of the top 25 schools to study video game design by The Princeton Review.

 • The University’s outstanding faculty include a Nobel Prize winner and members of the National Academy of Sciences and the National Academy of Engineering.

-Character: Public four-year institution with eight degree-granting schools and more than 130 academic programs
+Character: Public four-year institution with eight degree-granting schools and nearly 140 academic programs

-Origin of students: The top states of origin are Texas, California, Illinois, Florida, Oklahoma, and New York.
-More than 5,800 international students representing nearly 100 countries call UT Dallas home.
+Origin of students: The top states of origin are Texas, California, New York, Illinois, Florida, and Oklahoma.
+More than 6,000 international students representing over 100 countries call UT Dallas home.